 The 845 SE is the evolution of the O2.
 The SE Amp Board is being used to drive a 211 or an 845 through a PowerDrive board.
-The amp is 95% finished (controls, and connectors not mounted yet), but quite listenable.
+The amp is 95% finished (controls,

 The completed amp and power supply